Alternative Schools & Programs of Choice FAQsFrequently asked questions (FAQs) about Alternative Schools and Programs of Choice.

 What authority do parents have in making decisions about an alternative school of choice or alternative program of choice?

-- EC Section 58502.
+- California Education Code (EC) Section 58502.
 "The parent or guardian of any pupil may request the governing board of a school district to establish an alternative school program or programs in the district pursuant to this chapter."

 - EC Section 58501.
 The following notice shall be sent along with the notification of parents and guardians required by EC Section 48980: